 After we worked on the resume we went to phase two and practiced the interview questions.
 To her credit, the answers I heard consisted of the humble following:

 - Participated on the cheer squad

 Do as I say, not as I do

 For the record, if you were to ask me about my skill with fly fishing, playing the cello or this HR blog, you would hear about someone who participates.
-You would not hear about passion or someone that might be considered “accomplished”.
+You would not hear about passion or someone who might be considered “accomplished”.
 This is appropriate for social gatherings over drinks or coffee.
 In this case, we are talking about AN INTERVIEW and the hiring manager is not a mind reader!
 Some outgoing and energetic fraternity boy who went to the dojo for 6 months, got C’s in school and can do a black flip will essentially have the same answers as we do if I don’t quantify our answers.
 Their enthusiasm WILL get the job over us.

 In her answers, I repeatedly heard about “participation” but I never heard the actual accomplishments.
 When I asked her about the absence of accomplishments in her answers, I was expecting that she was going to say “I don’t feel comfortable bragging”.
 Oddly, this was not the case.
 To her credit, this candidate just DID NOT consider the above accomplishments.

 She was proud of what she did.
 She explained that she worked hard for the end results, but she didn’t think it was special enough to be mentioning.
 It turns out she was the youngest black belt to take the test and held a leadership position on the cheer squad.
 She was also an instructor in martial arts.
 HOLYYYY SHE-EYE–t Batman!!!!
 I think in her mind that there was someone out there with a 4.0 GPA, there were other black belts and her entire squad won the Nationals.
 She didn’t think this was that special.
 In a self-deprecating sort of way, I get it.